hexacryonic/Oblivion/readme.md

 }
 ```

-This context is used on the newly created (corrupted) Joker after a previous Joker was corrupted.
+This context is used on the newly transformed (corrupted) Joker after a previous Joker was corrupted.
 It is sent by `Ovn_f.corrupt_joker`.
 ```lua
 if context.ovn_corrupted_from then
 {